HackBio-Genomics-One-B/Genomics-One-B/README.md

 select several files by keeping the ``Ctrl`` (or ``COMMAND``) key pressed and clicking on all 4 FASTQ files
 <br/>
 <br/>
-# 3️⃣ STEP 3 - MAPPING READS TO REFERENCE GENOME
+# 3️⃣ STEP 3 - Mapping Reads to Reference Genome

 ### Tool: ``BWA-mem``
 ### 🎯 Parameters: <br/>